run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-troubleshooting.md

 Verify that there are no errors.
 If there are connectivity related errors you may need to:

 * Check your firewall for outbound connections.
 See the required permitted URL list in: [Network requirements](cluster-prerequisites.md#network-requirements.md).
-* If you need to setup an internet proxy or certificate, please contact Run:AI customer support.
+* If you need to setup an internet proxy or certificate, please contact Run:ai customer support.

 ## Symptom: Cluster Installation failed on Rancher-based Kubernetes (RKE)